Jesuit Retreat House Cleveland Ohio

 The Spiritual Exercises of St. Ignatius of Loyola

-During his long term convalescence after being injured in the battle of Pamplona in Spain and during his months of prayer in the cave at Manresa, Ignatius of Loyola became engrossed in a prayer life that would become the Spiritual Exercises.
+During his long term convalescence after being injured in the battle of Pamplona and during his months of prayer in the cave at Manresa,

 For many months, Ignatius (still a lay person at this time) noticed how God led him to pay attention to the diverse "voices" inside of him - to the movements of consolation and desolation in his heart and spirit.
 Furthermore, he gradually learned to discern the sources of these desires, thoughts and movements of the heart and spirit: which of them came from God and which of them drew him away from God - and perhaps most importantly, which of them he should act upon.